Updated: 02/08/20 | February 8th, 2020

 To help you plan your visit to this marvelous Central European capital, I’ve created this itinerary with the best things to see and do in Budapest, taking you on — and off — the beaten path so you not only check out the main sights but you also get to know the locals and culture too.

-Visiting Budapest: Day 1
+Budapest Itinerary: Day 1

 Since Budapest is so neatly divided, it’s best to tackle each half separately.
 Today, we’re going to start with the Buda (west) side of the Danube.
 This is the upper-class, ritzy area — complete with a castle — and it’s filled with lots of museums, historic streets, parks, and regal homes.